UrielCh/midjourney-client/readme.md

-# Midjourney-Client
+# midjourney-discord-api

-`midjourney-client` is a library designed to connect to a Discord channel and send messages to be processed by the Midjourney bot.
+`midjourney-discord-api` is a library designed to connect to a Discord channel and send messages to be processed by the Midjourney bot.
 It utilizes the same requests as the Discord web client, allowing seamless communication with the bot.
 To configure the library, extract an authenticated request sent to the